dellison/WikiText.jl/README.md

 * `validationfile`
 * `testfile`

-Downloading the datasets will happen automatically (with your approval) when you access them for the first time, courtesy of [DataDeps.jl](https://github.com/oxinabox/DataDeps.jl).
+Downloading and unzipping the datasets will happen automatically (with your approval) when you access them for the first time, courtesy of [DataDeps.jl](https://github.com/oxinabox/DataDeps.jl).

 ```julia